jpchauvet/empty-webserver/README.md

     $gcloud run services list
     $gcloud run services delete SERVICE

+9. Containerize empty-webserver with Docker and run on AWS Go to AWS CloudShell terminal
+Then what?
+How do I install docker and Go?

 Next:
-- Study how to containerize server with Docker on AWS
 - Study how to run on serverless CloudRun and Lambda
 - Study how server can connect to a cloud database and exchange data
 - Study how server can create data that can be used for feeding Ab Initio